Today's Daily Tip

 The Bhagavad-Gita translated by Christopher Isherwood and Swami Prabhavananda.
 If I had to choose one book to take to a desert island, this would be it.
 The ageless "Song of God" is, of course, a magnificent, sacred scripture and not technically a novel, but its narrative form makes it read like one.
 The Gita tells the story of Arjuna, who turns to the God Krishna, his friend, for explanations and advice on life.
 Krishna lays out an entire worldview, the philosophy of Vedanta, one of the great achievements of human thought.
 Christopher Isherwood, an English novelist, and Swami Prabhavananda, a disciple of Sri Ramakrishna and Isherwood's guru, translate the Gita in a simple, modern style, alternating between prose and poetry without sacrificing the majesty and wisdom of this ancient story.
 Krishna gives Arjuna simple advice which I have found so useful in my own life, such as not to do anything for results, but rather for God: "You can have the work," he tells Arjuna, "but not the products of the work."

-Gerald Rosen is the author of five novels, most recently Mahatma Gandhi in a Cadillac, and the nonfiction work Zen in the Art of J. D. Salinger.
-Professor Emeritus of Creative Writing at Sonoma State University, he lives in San Francisco.
+Gerald Rosen is the author of five novels, including Mahatma Gandhi in a Cadillac, and the nonfiction work Zen in the Art of J. D. Salinger.